mehra-deepak/The-Horcrux-Project/README.md

 ## Time Line of the Project.

 * Date : 10/12/2020.

-Look
+Looked after the resources and got familiar with cryptogrpahic algorithms and maths behind them.

 * Date : 11/12/2020.

+Did wireframing of the project and build the prototype.

 * Date : 12/12/2020.

-Created the github repo and added the code
+Created the github repo started to code and pushed the base code.

 * Date : 13/12/2020.

+CODE!
+CODE!
+CODE!
+Searching, Manipulating, Debugging, Pushing into Github.

 * Date : 14/12/2020.

+Refactoring the code and finshing up with final touches.

 ## Process Flow.